taylorblankenshipwt/buttercup/README.md

 import { TestIDs } from 'shared/TestIDs'
 ```

 to pull in a class instance with all declared test IDs.
 Test IDs within the class are grouped into objects based on components, with properties that represent elements within the component.
-For example: `TestIDs.TreeProfile.TreeProfileName` should reference the declared test ID for the name field within `TreeProfile`.
+For example: `TestIDs.DoggyLink.DoggyLinkName` should reference the declared test ID for the name field within `DoggyLink`.

 When tagging a TSX element with a test ID, use the import statement